shell-operator logo

 Binging context is a JSON-array of structures with the following fields:

-• binding — a string from the name or group parameters.
-If these parameters has not been set in the binding configuration, then strings “schedule” or “kubernetes” are used.
+• binding — a string from the name parameter.
+If this parameter has not been set in the binding configuration, then strings “schedule” or “kubernetes” are used.
 For a hook executed at startup, this value is always “onStartup”.

 • type — “Schedule” for schedule bindings.
 “Synchronization” or “Event” for kubernetes bindings.
 “Group” if group is defined.